 The Firm’s antitrust cases include:

 Dahl v.
-Bain Capital Partners, LLC, No. 07-cv-12388-EFH (D. Mass).
-Robbins Geller attorneys served as co-lead counsel on behalf of shareholders in this action against the nation’s largest private equity firms who colluded to restrain competition to suppress prices paid to shareholders of public companies in connection with leveraged buyouts.
-After nearly seven years of hard-fought litigation, in March 2015, the court approved several settlements totaling $590.5 million.
-The aggregate settlement is the largest antitrust class action settlement involving market allocation in which no government antitrust action was taken.
+Bain Capital Partners, LLC, No. 07-cv-12388-EFH (D. Mass.).
+Robbins Geller attorneys served as co-lead counsel on behalf of shareholders in this antitrust action against the nation’s largest private equity firms that colluded to restrain competition and suppress prices paid to shareholders of public companies in connection with leveraged buyouts.
+Robbins Geller attorneys recovered more than $590 million for the class from the private equity firm defendants, including Goldman Sachs Group Inc. and Carlyle Group LP.

 Alaska Electrical Pension Fund v.
 Bank of America Corporation, No. 14-cv-07126-JMF (S.D.N.Y.).
-Robbins Geller attorneys are prosecuting antitrust claims against 13 major banks and broker ICAP plc who are alleged to have conspired to manipulate the ISDAfix rate, the key interest rate for a broad range of interest rate derivatives and other financial instruments.
-The class action is brought on behalf of investors and market participants who entered into an interest rate derivative transaction during an eight-year period from 2006 to 2014.
+Robbins Geller attorneys are prosecuting antitrust claims against 13 major banks and broker ICAP plc who are alleged to have conspired to manipulate the ISDAfix rate, the key interest rate for a broad range of interest rate derivatives and other financial instruments in contravention of the competition laws.
+The class action is brought on behalf of investors and market participants who entered into interest rate derivative transactions between 2006 and 2014.
+Settlements with eight defendants have collectively yielded more than $400 million on behalf of investors.

 - In re Currency Conversion Fee Antitrust Litig., 01 MDL No. 1409 (S.D.N.Y.).
-The Firm’s attorneys recovered $336 million for credit and debit cardholders in this multi-district litigation in which the Firm served as co-lead counsel.
+Robbins Geller attorneys served as lead counsel and recovered $336 million for a class of credit and debit cardholders.
+The court praised the Firm as “indefatigable,” noting that the Firm’s lawyers “vigorously litigated every issue against some of the ablest lawyers in the antitrust defense bar.”

 In re Aftermarket Automotive Lighting Products Antitrust Litig., 09 MDL No. 2007 (C.D.
 Cal.).
 The Firm’s attorneys are co-lead counsel in this multi-district litigation in which plaintiffs allege that defendants conspired to fix prices and allocate markets for automotive lighting products.
 The last defendants settled just before the scheduled trial, resulting in total settlements of more than $50 million.